 The next process of your pool construction is the application of the shotcrete or gunite.
 Gunite is a mixture of sand, rock and cement that will be applied by an experienced Ocean Quest trained technician.
 These technicians will skillfully shoot the gunite around your pool’s steel reinforcement grid.
 Your pool shell formed by this process is so strong that Ocean Quest backs it with a Full Lifetime Warranty!

 After your gunite has been completed, we will need your assistance to allow the gunite to cure properly.
 You (or Ocean Quest) will need to water your pool a minimum of three times a day during the daylight, from 7 am to 7 pm.
 You will need to do this for 5 days.
 Simply use your garden hose (without a nozzle) and wet the pool thoroughly, top to bottom.
 Don’t worry about the water collecting in the deep end of the pool.
 It’s normal and will be pumped out before we apply your pool’s interior finish.

 The next step in the construction process is the installation of your waterline tile and coping.
 Your pool will get a high-glazed, weather resistant waterline tile that will be hand-laid and carefully grouted around the waterline of your pool by a skilled craftsperson.
 The coping will be hand-laid and grouted on the “Beam” (or wall top) by the same craftsmen that set the tile.

-Tile and coping should take several days to finish.
+Tile and coping typically takes between few days and few weeks depending on the complexity of the job.
 Once the tile has set securely, you will have a durable, non-porous surface that will last for years.